 If a complainant discloses an incident to a responsible employee but wishes to maintain confidentiality or remain anonymous, or requests that no investigation into a particular incident be conducted or disciplinary action be taken, the University must weigh that request against the University’s legal obligation to provide a safe, non-discriminatory environment for all members of the University community, including the complainant, along with its other legal obligations, including but not limited to compliance with any court orders, governmental investigations and proceedings, and litigation requests related to the complaint (e.g., responding to a subpoena to produce information or documentation for a criminal or civil proceeding related to the same incident reported to the University).
 These legal obligations extend to complaints received anonymously (i.e., the individual does not disclose his or her identity).
 The University therefore cannot guarantee confidentiality where it would conflict with its legal obligations and there may be times when the University needs to take action, such as investigating a complaint or action to deter further discrimination or harassment, even in cases in which a complainant has requested confidentiality.

-The Director-Title IX Coordinator is responsible for evaluating requests for confidentiality.
-If it is determined that the University cannot maintain a complainant’s confidentiality, the Director-Title IX Coordinator will inform the complainant prior to starting an investigation.
+The Assistant Vice Provost, Title IX Coordinator is responsible for evaluating requests for confidentiality.
+If it is determined that the University cannot maintain a complainant’s confidentiality, the Assistant Vice Provost, Title IX Coordinator will inform the complainant prior to starting an investigation.
 A complainant requesting confidentiality must understand that the University’s ability to respond to the complaint, meaningfully investigate the incident, and pursue disciplinary action against the respondent may be limited.
 The University will however take all reasonable steps to investigate and respond to the complaint consistent with any such requests that have been honored.